ckaestne/seai/lectures/02_components/components.md

 ---
-author: Christian Kaestner
+author: Christian Kaestner and Eunsuk Kang
 title: "17-445: Components of an AI-Enabled System"
 semester: Fall 2019
-footer: "17-445 Software Engineering for AI-Enabled Systems, Christian Kaestner"
+footer: "17-445 Software Engineering for AI-Enabled Systems, Christian Kaestner & Eunsuk Kang"
 ---

 # Components of an AI-Enabled System